j-ylau/slomarket/README.md

 - User authentication and profiles.
 - Listing creation with image upload capabilities.
 - Real-time search and filter options.
-- Direct messaging between buyers and sellers.
+- Direct messaging between buyers and sellers (coming soon)
 - Responsive design for mobile and desktop use.

 ## Getting Started